tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 about with games.
 In these games, an adversary tries to break some scheme, by interacting with a challenger making use of that scheme.
-State-separable proofs are a technique to make write this style of proof simpler.
+State-separable proofs are a technique to make writing this style of proof simpler.

 The gist of the technique is that it allows you to turn a complicated proof into a series of much simpler steps.
 This is done